 Chicago — Nominations are now being accepted for the T.R.
 Higgins Lectureship Award, which includes a $15,000 cash prize.
-Presented annually by AISC, the award recognizes a lecturer and author whose technical paper(s) are considered an outstanding contribution to engineering literature on fabricated structural steel.
-The winner will be recognized at the 2016 NASCC: The Steel Conference, April 13-15 in Orlando, Fla., and also will present their lecture at various professional association events throughout the year.
+Presented annually by the American Institute of Steel Construction (AISC), the award recognizes a lecturer-author whose technical paper(s) are considered an outstanding contribution to engineering literature on fabricated structural steel.
+The winner will be recognized at the 2017 NASCC: The Steel Conference, March 22-25 in San Antonio, and also will present their lecture, upon request, at various professional association events throughout the year.

 - Name and affiliation of the individual nominated (past winners are not eligible to be nominated again)

 - Title of the paper(s) for which the individual is nominated, including publication citation

 - If the paper has multiple authors, identify the principal author